yoonmioh/SuppInfoPhonotactics/README.md

 # SuppInfoPhonotactics

-Supplementary Materials for the paper "Phonotactic knowledge in speakers with a very small active vocabulary"
+Supplementary Materials for the paper "Assessing the size of non-Māori-speakers’ active Māori lexicon"

 This supporting data contains:
 - an Rmarkdown script